carlos-a-g-h/builds-unofficial/README.md

 # Personal builds

-## What is this ?
+## What is this?

 Unofficial builds and releases of other projects

 ## DISCLAIMER

-The binary blobs here are not from any official maintainer, use at your own risk
+I am not an oficial maintainer of any of the binary blobs at in this repo.
+The blobs are for personal usage, use at your own risk